-• Displaying enabled and disabled Azure Active Directory service plans forAzure Active Directory user accounts and Azure Active Directory groups on page 124
+Displaying enabled and disabled Azure Active Directory service plans forAzure Active Directory user accounts and Azure Active Directory groups on page 129

-Azure Active Directory applications and Azure Active Directory service principals
+Azure Active Directory app registrations and Azure Active Directory service principals

 When an application is registered in an Azure Active Directory tenant, it creates an associated Azure Active Directory service principal.
-There are so-called app roles defined for applications.
+There are so-called app roles defined for app registrations.
 Azure Active Directory users, Azure Active Directory groups, or Azure Active Directory service principals can use app roles to provide permissions or functions for the application.

-For detailed information about integrating applications into Azure Active Directory, see the Azure Active Directory documentation from Microsoft.
+For more information about integrating applications in Azure Active Directory, see the Azure Active Directory documentation from Microsoft.